Sezguin/template-repository/CONTRIBUTING.md

 ## Submitting Changes

 - Push your changes to a topic branch in your fork of the repository.
-- Submit a pull request to the repository in the [Your Organization] organization.
+- Submit a pull request to the repository in the organisation.
 - The core team looks at Pull Requests on a regular basis.
 - After feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.